BowlingX/marklib/README.markdown

 Marklib triggers events that can be listened to with `instance.on('event-name')`.
 Events are build with `wolfy87-eventemitter` (https://github.com/Olical/EventEmitter).
 The following Events are available:

-Before you can actually receive events, you need to register the event handler with `registerEvents`
+Before you can actually receive events, you need to register the event handler with `registerEvents` (use `import { registerEvents } from 'marklib/src/main/RenderingEvents';` on your application bootstrap code.)

 | Event-Name    | Description | Arguments |
 | ------------- |-------------|-------------|